coolsamson7/service/README.md

 * see details of the running infrastructure in terms of processes and the current inter-process communication flows
 * run service methods

-The ui is secured by an OpenID Connect mechanism in combiantion with an external server ( e.g. Keycloak )
+The ui is secured by an OpenID Connect mechanism in combination with an external server ( e.g. Keycloak )

 Let's look at some screenshots